Skip to main content

 Tag on and off every trip

-Your 7-day fare cap will automatically start from the first time you tag on from Sunday 21 July 2024.
-All trips from then until midnight 7 days later will count towards your $50 cap.
+Your 7-day period starts when you complete a trip on an eligible service.
+All trips completed between then and midnight 7 days later will count towards your $50 cap.

-For example, you tag onto your regular bus at 7am on a Wednesday.
-The 7-day fare cap period starts immediately and ends at midnight the following Tuesday.
-Your next 7-day fare cap period will start when you next tag on.
+For example, you tag on and off your regular bus at 7am on a Wednesday.
+Your 7-day period starts immediately and ends at midnight the following Tuesday.
+Your next 7-day period starts when you next tag on and off.

-For example, you have spent $49 and have 3 days before your 7-day rolling period ends.
+For example, you’ve spent $49 and have 3 days before your 7-day period ends.
 You tag on and take a $2 journey.
 When you tag off you will be charged only $1 as you have reached your $50 cap.

 Querying your fare cap spend

-Until then, you can view transactions for the previous day each morning.
+You can view transactions from the previous day each morning in MyAT.
 If you have any queries about your transactions, please contact us.

 Electric train stopped at a train station with passengers in the foreground.